openstack/contributor-guide/doc/source/code-and-documentation/elastic-recheck.rst

 running the tests might have had a failure.
 To figure this out you'll always need to look at the logs from the failed job to understand what's happening.

+A comment `recheck` on the patch would trigger the failed job to execute again.
+**DO NOT** just recheck the patch only to see if it fails again.
+CI test resources are very scarce.
+Read this document to know `how to handle test failures <https://docs.openstack.org/project-team-guide/ testing.html#how-to-handle-test-failures>`_

 OpenSearch
 ==========